 - 1. Exhibits knowledge of the elements related to the before takeoff check, including the reasons for checking the items and how to detect malfunctions. - 2.
 Positions the helicopter properly considering other aircraft, surface conditions, and if applicable, existing wind conditions. - 3.
-Properly divides attention. - 4.
-Accomplishes the before takeoff check and ensures that the helicopter is in safe operating condition. - 5.
+Properly divides attention. - Accomplishes the before takeoff check and ensures that the helicopter is in safe operating condition. - 5.
 Reviews expected takeoff distance, if necessary. - 6.
-Reviews takeoff emergency procedures, and if applicable, briefs crew on procedures. - 7.
+Reviews takeoff emergency procedures. - 7.
 Ensures no conflict with traffic prior to takeoff. - 8.
 Ensures that the engine temperature and oil pressure are suitable, and rotor RPM is adequate for takeoff. - 9.
 Completes the prescribed checklist, if applicable.